prepas-mp2i/mp2i-discord-bot/README.md

 ```

 Now, the bot should be running.
 After modifying the code,
-you can update the bot using the command `docker-compose up`.
+you can update the bot using the command `docker compose up`.

 ## License